Ameer2000Mzori/ract_test/README.md

 # finshed 1.4.0-BETA working with navbar and merged
 *added logo and and changed page name"
 " worked with navbar tree and fnished the logics "
+*
+# updated many things changes with both commits main and about
+*added video logo and many other things
+*